plone/ansible.plone_server/README.md

 When set to `yes` (the default), the role will set up [supervisor](http://supervisord.org/) to start, stop and control the ZEO server and all the clients except the reserved client.

+#### supervisor_instance_name

+    supervisor_instance_name: name

+    When creating multiple Plone instances, multiple supervisor configurations are required.
+This value is used as a prefix for the supervisor configuration filename, and for the programs defined inside that file.

+    If this value is not specified, the configuration file is named 'zeo.conf', and the programs are called 'zeoserver' and 'zeoclient<x>'.

 Example Playbook
 ----------------